lamps-wg/cmcbis/draft-ietf-lamps-rfc5272bis.md

 field can be encrypted separately.

-Confidentiality is provided by wrapping the PKI Request/Response (a SignedData) in an EnvelopedData.
-The nested content type in the EnvelopedData is id-SignedData.
+Confidentiality is provided by wrapping the PKI Request/Response (a SignedData) in an EnvelopedData or an AuthEnvelopedData.
+The nested content type in the EnvelopedData or AuthEnvelopedData is id-SignedData.
 Note that this is different from S/MIME where there is a MIME layer placed between the encrypted and signed data.
-It is recommended that if an EnvelopedData layer is applied to a PKI Request/Response, a second signature layer be placed outside of the EnvelopedData layer.
+It is recommended that if an EnvelopedData or AuthEnvelopedData layer is applied to a PKI Request/Response, a second signature layer be placed outside of the EnvelopedData or AuthEnvelopedData layer.
 The following figure shows how this nesting would be done:

 ~~~